 Ethnic rhinoplasty does not refer to a single type of surgery but rather to a procedure that aims to produce the shape and characteristics of a nose that is in harmony with the patient’s ethnicity.

 There is a vast difference between noses of different ethnicities, and if one looks closely, even within the same ethnicity, variations can be found.
+For example, flat noses are more common in some ethnic groups.

 A surgeon who is well versed in ethnic rhinoplasty will consider the ethnicity of the patient when planning the procedure, rather than look to achieve a standardized result for every person.